WandaChen/IntershipProject/README.md

     to better understand what you did on branch

 // 9.
 Type: "git merge master" to check that your changes didn’t broke your branch.
+    You will se "Already up to date" in terminal

 // 10.
 After you can push to github
     Type: "git push origin name_of_your_branch"